 Investments in the Local Government Investment Pool (LGIP) are included in the Oregon Short-Term Fund, which is an external investment pool that is not a 2a-7-like external investment pool, and is not registered with the U.S. Securities and Exchange Commission as an investment company.
 Fair value of the LGIP is calculated at the same value as the number of pool shares owned.
 The unit of account is each share held, and the value of the position would be the fair value of the pool's share price multiplied by the number of shares held.
 Investments in the Short-Term Fund are governed by ORS 294.135, Oregon Investment Council, and portfolio guidelines issued by the Oregon Short-Term Fund Board, which establish diversification percentages and specify the types and maturities of investments.
 The portfolio guidelines permit securities lending transactions as well as investments in repurchase agreements and reverse repurchase agreements.
 The fund's compliance with all portfolio guidelines can be found in their annual report when issued.
 The LGIP seeks to exchange shares at \$1.00 per share; an investment in the LGIP is neither insured nor guaranteed by the FDIC or any other government agency.
 Although the LGIP seeks to maintain the value of share investments at \$1.00 per share, it is possible to lose money by investing in the pool.
-We intend to measure these investments at book value since it approximates fair value.
+At June 20, 2023, the fair value of the position in the LGIP is 99.63%.
 The pool is comprised of a variety of investments.
 These investments are characterized as a level 2 fair value measurement in the Oregon Short Term Fund's audited financial report.
 Amounts in the State Treasurer's Local Government Investment Pool are not required to be collateralized.
 The audited financial reports of the Oregon Short Term Fund can be found here: